Harnessing the energy and enthusiasm of those in the “back of the pack” isn’t hard to do, and it’s well worth the effort.

 One of the favorite parts of my job as the IT director of the Chicago Marathon was being at the finish line.
-I had a prime post since timing and scoring fell under my role, along with the honor of facilitating certification for three world marathon records during the time I worked on the event (1997 – 2003).
-I was also there as the last finishers crossed the line.
+I had a prime post, as timing and scoring fell under my role, along with the honor of facilitating certification for three world marathon records during the time I worked on the event (1997–2003).
+I also was there as the last finishers crossed the line.

 - If your event has a strict finish time due to the course and arrangements with the town or city, make sure you deliver that message up front and include it on the first page of the online registration form.
 This will help manage expectations and avoid the disappointment of registered participants who may not make the cut-off.